emtee40/adebar-wiki/AppDetails-explained.md

 ## App Details explained
+### Organization
+First level of organization is pretty clear: System Apps and User Apps are listed in separate files (by default, `sysApps.md` and `userApps.md`).
+Inside each of these files, apps are grouped by the source they came from.
+At least that's the theory; the next paragraph will explain why reality differs a little.

+To determine the source, *Adebar* uses the package's `installer` attribute.
+This is set by the managing app that installed it – usually the apps of Google Play, F-Droid etc. There are three exceptions where *Adebar* has no chance to determine the „real source“:

+* if you used `adb install` from your computer
+* if you used `pm install` from the shell on your Android device
+* if you downloaded/copied an `.apk` to your device and invoked the package installer directly by „tapping“ the `.apk` file in your favorite on-device file manager

+In those three cases, the installer property will either be `none` or `com.android.packageinstaller` (the package installer itself) – and the generated report will group the apps under those headings.

+### Per-App Details
 Looking at the app details in either `sysApps.md` or `userApps.md`, not all fields are self-explaining – at least if you're not a developer.
 So I'll try to shed some light here, going by an example entry and field-by-field, giving you